petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/implementing-an-item-selector.md

 ## Use the Item Selector in Your View

-You must retrieve the item selector and define a way to use it in your front-end code.
+You must retrieve the item selector and define a way to use it in your frontend code.

 1. Open `view.jsp` from the example.